-The Rome Launch Site/Put-In, which is roughly 32 miles East of Jordan Valley, OR.
-The launch site is on the Owyhee River, where Hwy 95 crosses the river at Rome; there is not much else around, so it is often easy to find.
+The Rome Launch Site/Put-In, which is roughly 32 miles west of Jordan Valley, OR.
+The launch site is on the Owyhee River, where Hwy 95 crosses the river at Rome; there is not much else around, so it is not difficult to find.

 Here is the Google map location for the put-in.

 Take I-84 East.
 Take exit 16 and turn right on 238th.
 Continue on NE 242nd, left on Burnside, and then continue on US-26 E for 129 miles.
 Right on OR-126 W, then left onto Hwy 20 E for 102 miles.
 Take 78 E for 90 miles, then left on US-95 N for 12.5 miles .
 Rome launch site will be on the right hand side.
 Allow 6 hours and 45 minutes.